hche608/hche608.github.io/index.md

 >**University of Auckland (UoA)**

 * Algorithms and Data Structures
-* Discrete Structures in Mathematics and Computer Science o Software Construction
+* Discrete Structures in Mathematics and Computer Science
+* Software Construction
 * Intro to Software Engineering
 * Computer Architecture
 * Computer Systems